 These what-ifs have received more than modest attention from historians.
 In 1968, RFK was “the last liberal who could reach both races as well as both generations,” wrote historian John Morton Blum.
-At the time of his murder, Kennedy was beginning to construct “coalitions of supporters that cut across race and class lines,” historian James T. Patterson has argued.
-But beyond animating decades of historical scholarship and political analysis, the questions also emerged from a series of developments in 1968 that had begun to make Kennedy the unlikely face of a black-white lower-income political coalition.
+At the time of his assassination, Kennedy was beginning to construct “coalitions of supporters that cut across race and class lines,” historian James T. Patterson has argued.
+But beyond animating decades of historical scholarship and political analysis, the questions also emerged from a series of developments in 1968 that had begun to make Kennedy the unlikely face of a Black-white lower-income political coalition.

 LBJ Cleared a Path

 In 1967, antiwar activists urged RFK to mount a primary bid against Lyndon Johnson, but Kennedy refused.
 On March 16, 1968, however—four days after Sen. Eugene McCarthy nearly defeated LBJ in New Hampshire’s Democratic primary—Robert Kennedy declared that he, too, was seeking the Democratic nomination.
 His announcement speech made clear that his campaign agenda prioritized his opposition to the war over racial divisions and the problem of the cities.
-Kennedy denounced Johnson’s “disastrous, divisive [war] policy” and later charged that LBJ had abandoned “integrity, truth, [and] honor” and “called on the darker impulses of the American spirits.”
+Kennedy denounced Johnson’s “disastrous, divisive [war] policy” and later charged that LBJ had abandoned “integrity, truth [and] honor” and “called on the darker impulses of the American spirits.”

 Kennedy’s image as LBJ’s arch foe—the two men had had a long, bitter feud—infused his insurgent campaign with verve, and it seemed that Vietnam would be the issue that fired his candidacy.
 RFK, Johnson recalled, was seeking “to reclaim the throne in the memory of his brother.
 And the American people, swayed by the magic of the name, were dancing in the streets.”